Coconut oil is one of the most talked-about ingredients.

 Coconut oil is an interesting and beneficial cosmetic ingredient.

-However, in some cases coconut oil is not only unnecessary, but even harmful.
+In some cases coconut oil is not necessary and even harmful.

 The most important thing to know is this: never use coconut oil to care for oily skin, normal skin prone to oiliness, and especially for acne prone skin.
 Never apply coconut oil after any kind of pimples removal, including popping and squeezing.
 Coconut oil layer on the skin creates perfect conditions for the growth of bacteria causing skin inflammation.
 Under the layer of oil, the skin’s sebum accumulates and oxidises blocking, along with dead skin cells, the mouths of sebaceous glands and hair follicles.
 Covered with almost impenetrable oil film, the skin’s own sebum has no chance to vacate the mouths of sebaceous glands, practically guaranteeing quick and severe acne breakout.
 Unfortunately, the natural skin care trend and certain hype surrounding coconut oil led to quite a few teenagers attempting to treat their occasional pimple or two with coconut oil and ending up with serious acne.

 If you have oily skin, coconut oil is not for you.

 We recommend trying Meder routine with prebiotics and probiotics for oily skin and acne.